lost-pixel/lost-pixel-examples/example-ladle/README.md

 ## Lost-Pixel

-`npm run build-storybook` - to build local static version of storybook
+`npm run build && npm run serve` - to build the ladle project and serve it locally

 `npm run lost-pixel` - to run visual regression tests locally